hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

-The selected pair sample and their order is strictly hardcoded for now (e.g. to guarantee that a decision will not invalidate any other pair in the batch, you shouldn't see the same file twice in a batch, nor two files in the same duplicate group).
+These file hashes are all kings that are available in the given file domain.
 Treat it as the client filter does, where you fetch batches to process one after another.
-I expect to make it more flexible in future, in the client itself and here.
+I expect to add grouping/sorting options in the near future.

+You may see the same file more than once in this batch, and if you expect to process and commit these as a batch, just like the filter does, you would be wise to skip through pairs that are implicated by a previous decision.
+When considering whether to display the 'next' pair, you should test:

+- In the current batch of decisions, has either file been manually deleted by the user?
+- In the current batch of decisions, has either file been adjudicated as the B in a 'A is better than B' or 'A is the same as B' (or, if you are doing it, the A in a 'B is better than A')?

+If either is true, you should skip the pair, since, after your current decisions are committed, that file is no longer in any potential duplicate pairs in the search you gave.
+The respective file is either no longer in the file domain, or it has been merged into another group (that file is no longer a king and either the potential pair no longer exists via transitive collapse or, rarely, hydrus can present you with a better comparison pair if you ask for a new batch).
+s
-You will see significantly fewer than `max_num_pairs` (and potential duplicate count) as you close to the last available pairs, and when there are none left, you will get an empty list.
+You will see significantly fewer than `max_num_pairs` as you close to the last available pairs, and when there are none left, you will get an empty list.

 ### **GET `/manage_file_relationships/get_random_potentials`** { id="manage_file_relationships_get_random_potentials" }